 There will be apparent bias where the judge is not a party to the suit and does not have a financial interest in its outcome, but in some other way his conduct or behaviour gives rise to a suspicion that he is not impartial, for example because of his friendship with a party or where he has a private conversation with the lawyer for one party.
 The appearance of bias can also arise because of the judge’s interests and affiliations.
 The test adopted by the House of Lords in Porter v McGill is “whether a fair minded and informed observer, having considered the facts, would conclude that there was a real possibility that the tribunal was biased”.

-We look below at the different circumstances in which allegations of apparent bias have in the past.
+We look below at the different circumstances in which allegations of apparent bias have been made in the past.

 Legal and other relationships